Published: March 24, 2024

 When you’re unable to pay your taxes in full by the due date, you have options.
 Setting up an installment agreement allows you to avoid outcomes like levies or liens while keeping you compliant with IRS requirements.
 There are certain fees and additional expenses associated with installment agreements, including interest on the unpaid amount owed.

-Understanding interest rates, additional fees and penalties, and other costs that come with installment agreements can help you make an informed decision regarding your current tax bill.
-If the scope of your tax problems goes beyond what a simple installment agreement can cover, it’s a good time to talk to a tax professional about your options.
+Understanding interest rates, additional fees and penalties, and other costs that come with installment agreements can help you make an informed decision regarding your current tax bill, but at the end of the day, requesting an installment agreement is pretty straightforward.
+However, if the scope of your tax problems goes beyond what a simple installment agreement can cover, it’s a good time to talk to a tax professional about your options.
 Browse tax professionals near you with TaxCure’s database of licensed, vetted tax experts.

 An Overview of Installment Agreements